Phil Gifford: The best and worst of the weekend's Super Rugby

 Loosehead prop: Joe Moody (Crusaders)

-Reserves: Chase Tiatia (Hurricanes), Richie Mo'unga (Crusaders), Te Toiroa Tahuriorangi (Chiefs), Vaea Fifita (Hurricanes), James Blackwell (Hurricanes), Angus Ta'avao (Chiefs), Daniel Liernet-Brown (Highlanders), Liam Coltman (Highlanders).
+Reserves: Chase Tiatia (Hurricanes), Richie Mo'unga (Crusaders), Te Toiroa Tahuriorangi (Chiefs), Vaea Fifita (Hurricanes), James Blackwell (Hurricanes), Angus Ta'avao (Chiefs), Daniel Lienert-Brown (Highlanders), Liam Coltman (Highlanders).